Efficient air conditioners can seem like a luxury in the hot, scorching summers of Kansas City.

 Schedule Spring Maintenance

 A common cause for Kansas City air conditioner repair is delayed maintenance.
-Your AC unit requires routine maintenance to run effectively and efficiently.
+Your AC unit requires annual maintenance to run effectively and efficiently.
+The dealer who installed your central AC should put you on a yearly cleaning schedule that goes beyond just cleaning the filters.
 Delaying maintenance can cause minor issues to become major ones; costly AC problems could be avoided.
 Delayed maintenance also shortens the expected lifespan of the entire system.

 Spring is an excellent time to get routine maintenance performed.
 The technician will clean the unit, make sure it’s properly calibrated, and check for any problems.
 Resolving minor issues early will prevent costly AC repair in the future.